Superficial muscles of the back

 - Discover the various functions of each superficial back muscle.

-The superficial muscles are located beneath the skin and superficial fascia of the back and attach to the bones of the pectoral girdle and arm.
-They are often referred to as the extrinsic or immigrant muscles of the back since they represent muscles of the upper limb which have migrated during fetal development.
-For this reason, their principal function is to support and move the upper limb through movement of the scapula and humerus.
+The superficial muscles of the back are located beneath the skin and superficial fascia of the back and extend between the vertebral column and bones of the pectoral girdle and arm.
+Their principal function is to support and move the upper limb through movement of the scapula and humerus.

 They are divided into two different parts consisting of a:

 - Superficial layer: trapezius, latissimus dorsi, levator scapulae, rhomboid major and minor muscles